pwbriggs/music-assistant.github.io/docs/music-providers/qobuz.md

 Music Assistant has full support for [Qobuz](https://www.qobuz.com/), including Qobuz's excellent HiRes catalogue!

 ## Features
-- Support for Artists, Albums, Tracks and Playlists.
+- Support for Artists, Albums, Tracks and Playlists
-- Items in your Qobuz Favourites will be marked as "in library" in Music Assistant.
+- Items in your Qobuz Favourites will be marked as "in library" in Music Assistant
 - Marking an item as "in library" from the Music Assistant interface will also mark it as a favorite in Qobuz
-- On playback, the highest quality is preferered automatically.
+- On playback, the highest quality is preferered automatically

 ## Configuration
 - In the configuration, you need to enter your Qobuz username and password